By Jennifer Biddle

 - Build stronger communities.
 Utilities and fire agencies are working at the state and federal levels to create the infrastructure needed to effectively fight fires but individual community members can help, too.
 Local infrastructure can be as simple as creating a fire watch group on social media to help monitor a specific area, working with local community groups to clear brush regularly from common spaces around a city or organizing your neighbors to help create defensible spaces around each other’s property.
 Building the capacity to fend off a wildfire helps strengthen communities should the worst happen, too.

 - Prevent wildfires.
 The best preparation of all is prevention.
 Wildfires are expensive, and even if you’re not directly affected by them, they impact you by draining state resources and exposing you to the smoke that blankets much of California during wildfire season.
 The National Park Service says about 90 percent of all wildfires are manmade, which means all of us have a stake in knowing how to stop them before they start.
 CalFire has a Volunteers in Prevention program that aims to reduce manmade wildfires.
 Among other things, volunteers teach kids and property owners about fire safety and inspect homes in wildland areas to make sure they’re fire safe.
 Call your local CalFire office if you’re interested in participating.

 Jennifer Biddle is a science and health writer at the Environmental Health Sciences Center at UC Davis.
-She’s producing a documentary about the 2017 North Bay wildfires, which will screen at the Sebastiani Theatre in Sonoma on November 4 and at UC Davis on November 5.
+She’s producing a documentary about the 2017 North Bay wildfires, which screened at the Sebastiani Theatre in Sonoma on November 4.
 You can find more information about the event on Facebook.